Car remapping is a technique used to help squeeze extra performance out of your car – and it’s growing in popularity around the world.

 If it has been done then you need to tell your insurance company for exactly the same reasons as if you’d had the procedure carried out.

-How long does a remap take?
+How long does it take to remap my car?

 Remapping the ECU won’t take long at all.